freedomgw/thehacklife/_posts/2013-12-13-the-power-of-ajax.md

 	  end
 	end

-AJAX is a beautiful and simple to use.
-I suggest that you should use this technology as much as possible for all web applications.
-The more you use it, the better the user experience.
+AJAX is beautiful and simple to use.
+I suggest EVERYONE to use this on their web applications.

 Cheers.